EmSixTeen/syncfiles/readme.md

 ## Requirements
 You must have authorised your SSH key on the remote machine.

-## Goals
+## To-do
 - Delete twenty-x themes, hello dolly, and akismet
-- Automatically set wp environment to production?
+- Automatically set WordPress' environment